-Ayurvedic classical texts, clinical experiences and scientific evidence suggests the adaptogenic herb Ashwagandha helps PCOS.
+Ayurvedic classical texts, clinical experiences and scientific evidence suggest the adaptogenic herb ashwagandha helps PCOS.

 What Is PCOS?

 PCOS stands for Poly Cystic Ovarian Syndrome.
 It is a common endocrine disorder in women in the reproductive age group.
 It is found in around 70% of women who have ovulation difficulties.

 PCOS affects a woman’s menstrual cycle, fertility, and appearance.

 In this condition, due to hormonal imbalances, cysts are formed on the ovaries that prevent the ovaries from performing normally.
 One hormone change triggers another, which changes another and a vicious cycle is formed which leads to sub-fertility.